Oke Ero: Traditional institutions

-The Iloffa/Odo-Owas District
+Iloffa/Odo-Owas District

-This district comprises the Iloffa, Odo-Owa,Igbede,Kajola, Imode and Egosi Peoples.
+This district comprises the Iloffa, Odo-Owa, Igbede, Kajola, Imode and Egosi Peoples. these people are made of Muslims, Christians and traditional worshipers.
 They occupy the central part of Oke-Ero and are bounded by the Osi-Ekiti Local Government area of Kwara State to the South and Omu-Aran in Irepodun Local Government to the North, they also share a boundary with Erimope Ekiti, Ekiti state, the district is about 80 to 90 km south of Ilorin, Kwara State.
-Tourist sites in the district include the Imole-Boja Rock Shelter; the Odo-Owa Adin Factory; The Relics of Apostle Joseph Ayodele Babalola (1904-1959), the world acclaimed “Father of Nigerian pentecostalism,” and His Prayer Mountain;” the Ancient Palace of the defunct Orota Kingdom, which comprises seven villages, namely: Owa,Imode, Ikotun,Egosi,Kajola,Igbede and Ilofa under Olota of Orota kingdom; the Are Hill/Ori Egunpe, amongst others.
-Common festivals include the Are Festival, the New Yam Festivals usually take place around June and early July of every year, the Egungun Festivals, the Agan Festival, the Eji Festival, amongst others.
+Tourist sites in the district include the Imole-Boja Rock Shelter; the Odo-Owa Adin Factory; The Relics of Apostle Joseph Ayodele Babalola (1904-1959), the world acclaimed “Father of Nigerian pentecostalism,” and His Prayer Mountain;” iloffa odo owa district which comprises seven villages, namely: iloffa, Owa, Imode, Ikotun, Egosi, Kajola, Igbede, under Alofa of iloffa the chairman traditional council of oke ero LGA.
+Ist class oba in kwara state; the Are Hill/Ori Egunpe, amongst others.
+Common festivals include the Are Festival, the New Yam Festivals, which usually occur around June and early July of every year, the Egungun Festivals, the Agan Festival, and the Eji Festival, among others.

-The Idofin District
+Idofin District

 This district comprises the Idofin Igbana and Idofin Odo Ashe Peoples.
 The latter further comprises Idofin Odo Aga, Idofin Ayekale and the Idofin Ehin Afo Peoples; these three form what is presently known as the Idofin Odo Ashe.
 Tourist sites in the district include the Eromola Waterfall; Relics of the Eleegbo Ogbonko; Two giant mounts: the Ore Mount and the Ojokolo Mount, among others.

 Common festivals here include the New Yam Festivals and the Egungun Festivals.

-The Ekan Meje District
+Ekan Meje District

 This district comprises the Ekan Nla, Ayedun, Erinmope, Ilale, Omoji and the Ajure Peoples.
 They occupy the southern part of Oke-Ero and are bounded by the Otun Ekiti in Moba Local Government area of Ekiti State and Ila in Osun State.
 The communities are closely knitted and are rich in cultural Heritage.
 The name Ekan Meje can literally be translated Seven Knots, formerly made up of seven communities, six mentioned already; the last of which are the Ipetu-Igbomina People who now prefer to be grouped with Ora People.
 Tourist sites in the district include the Palace of the Elekan of Ekan Nla, the Imoji Damp, the Bead Making Industry at Ayedun, amongst others.
 There are a huge number of festivals in this district such as the New Yam Festivals, the Egungun Festivals, the Oloku Festival, and the Ogun Festival, amongst others.
 The imperial ruler of these communities, being the Elekan of Ekan, Obajisun of Ayedun Kingdom.